Moshes-Abraham/clasp-wiki/Building-using-the-koga-build-system.md

-This page documents the steps needed to build using the experimental build system being developed which uses a Lisp based metabuilder called koga that outputs [Ninja](https://ninja-build.org/) build files.
-This build system is not ready for general use.
-If you are trying build clasp or cando for general usage then use the waf based builder.
+This page documents the steps needed to build using the new build system which uses a Lisp based metabuilder called koga that outputs [Ninja](https://ninja-build.org/) build files.

 # Requirements